 Based on the research, we also prepare a packet with educator’s resources consisting of a student assessment questionnaire with a teacher’s key, video hook, curriculum alignment notes, and so on.
 We publish them on our website alongside the adapted article.

 We have half a million readers annually.
-To continue providing them with science educational resources for free, we charge a production fee usually paid by the researcher’s institution.
-It is USD 1,400 per paper, due after publication.
+To continue providing them with science educational resources for free, we charge a production fee usually paid by the researcher’s institution, due after publication.

 Find out all the details in our Frequently Asked Questions section or contact us directly to suggest a paper.